chenhcs/DIFFUSE/README.md

 ### Train new models

 - Run the script `./src/train_new_model.sh` for training new models.
-You can change the GO term index to train models for different GO terms appeared in the [GO term lists](https://github.com/haochenucr/DIFFUSE/tree/master/data/go_terms).
+You can change the GO term index to train models for different GO terms appearing in the [GO term lists](https://github.com/haochenucr/DIFFUSE/tree/master/data/go_terms).

 ## Citation